Self-regulating jets during the Common Envelope phase: Discussion

 where $\rho_j$, $v_j$ and $\dot{M}_j$ are the density, velocity and mass ejection rate of the jet, and where we have employed equation~\ref{eq:BHL}.

-If the pressure of the cocoon is larger than the free-fall pressure ($P_c > P_{ff}$), then the NJF will come into play and the accretion onto the CO will stop.
-This happens when $M_{\rm CO}> R~a^{-1.5} M(a)^{3/2} \eta^{-1}$.
-In the case of accretion onto a CO, the role of the NJF and the drop in the accretion rate will depend on the ram pressure of the jet.
+If the pressure of the cocoon is larger than the free-fall pressure, then the NJF will come into play and the $\dot{M}_{\rm{CO}}$ will stop.
+This happens when the mass of the CO is greater than a critical value ($M_{\rm CO,crit}$), which is obtained by the condition $P_c > P_{ff}$, this is, when: $M_{\rm CO}> M_{\rm CO,crit}\propto R~a^{-1.5} M(a)^{3/2} \eta^{-1}$.
+In the case of accretion onto a CO, the role of the NJF and the drop in the $\dot{M}_{\rm{CO}}$ will depend on the ram pressure of the jet.
 If $\eta$ is large, so is the ram pressure of the jet, and so is the deposited energy and ram pressure of the cocoon.
 Thus, the cocoon will stop a vast amount of the shocked material which otherwise would be accreting towards the CO.
 As the ram pressure of the cocoon scales as $M_{\rm CO}^2$ while the free fall pressure scales as $M_{\rm CO}$, the accretion rate drops for CO with larger mass.

-In the case of a constantly powered jet the accretion rate onto the CO is suppressed up to an order of magnitude in about $\sim$ a day \citep[see][]{mmlcdc17}.
+In the case of a constantly powered jet the $\dot{M}_{\rm{CO}}$ is suppressed up to an order of magnitude in about $\sim$ a day \citep[see][]{mmlcdc17}.
 On the other hand, if the jet is self-regulated, the drop in the accretion rate is more moderate.
-The later is visible in both Figures~\ref{fig4} and \ref{fig5} where the accretion rate drops at most by a factor of $\sim$ 4 and 6 for the NS and BH case (respectively) once the jet breaks out of the BHL bulge.
-Initially, the mass accretion rate drops due to the cocoon expansion.
-As the free-fall pressure is $\propto 1/R$ and the cocoon pressure is $\propto 1/R^2$, then at a certain distance from the CO the free-fall pressure dominates, reviving the mass accretion rate onto the CO (as an be seen in Figures~\ref{fig4} and \ref{fig5}).
-This process might repeat itself producing variability up to a factor to a few, until the mass supply runs out.
-It may even leave a bare NS at the end of the CE phase \citep{papish15}, or the NS may be converted into a BH given that the accretion rates are some eight orders of magnitude above the Eddington limit ($\sim$10$^{-1}$M$_{\odot}$yr$^{-1}$, see \citet{mmlcdc17}).
+This is visible in both Figures~\ref{fig4} and \ref{fig5} where the accretion rate drops at most by a factor of $\sim$ 4 and 6 for the NS and BH case (respectively) once the jet breaks out of the BHL bulge.
+Initially, the $\dot{M}_{\rm{CO}}$ drops due to the cocoon expansion.
+As the free-fall pressure is $\propto 1/R$ and the cocoon pressure is $\propto 1/R^2$, then at a certain distance from the CO the free-fall pressure dominates, reviving the $\dot{M}_{\rm{CO}}$ (as can be seen in Figures~\ref{fig4} and \ref{fig5}).
+This process might repeat itself producing variability up to a factor of a few, until the mass supply runs out.
+It may even leave a bare NS at the end of the CE phase \citep{papish15}, or the NS may be converted into a BH given that the accretion rates are some eight orders of magnitude above the Eddington limit ($\sim$10$^{-1}$M$_{\odot}$yr$^{-1}$, see Section~\ref{sec:ligo} for further discussion).